LucasBehrendt/gamers-ground/README.md

 - Click 'Create bucket' to get started setting up your bucket for static files.

-- Name the bucket, preferably the same as your project and choose your nearest timezone.
+- Name the bucket, preferably the same as your project and choose your nearest time zone.

 - Under 'Object Ownership', select 'ACLs enabled', and uncheck 'Block all public access' in the next section.

 - To proceed, you must acknowledge that you have turned off blocking public access by checking a confirmation box.
 Then click 'Create bucket'.

-- Once created, click the bucket and go to the 'properties' tab.
+- Once created, click the bucket, and go to the 'properties' tab.
 Scroll down to 'Static website hosting' and click 'Edit'.

-- Change the static website hosting to 'enable' and fill out the two document fields with a default value of 'index.html' and 'error.html', and click 'Save changes'.
+- Change the static website hosting to 'enable' and fill out the two document fields with a default value of 'index.html' and 'error.html', then click 'Save changes'.

-- Go to the 'Permissions' tab, scroll down to 'Cross-origin resource sharing (CORS)' and click 'Edit'.
+- Go to the 'Permissions' tab, scroll down to 'Cross-origin resource sharing (CORS)', and click 'Edit'.

 - Paste in the following snippet and click 'Save changes'.
     ```